fbuonojr/homework_5/README.md

 * The URL of the GitHub repository.
 Give the repository a unique name and include a README describing the project.

 - - -
 © 2019 Trilogy Education Services, a 2U, Inc. brand.
-All Rights Reserved.
+All Rights Reserved. -->

+# Frank Buono Assignment 5: Daily Planner

+## Technologies used: HTML5, CSS, JavaScript, jQuery

+This assignment has timeblocks for hours in the standard business day and allows the user to input what needs to be completed during those hours and save them when the page refreshes.

+* link to deployed application: https://fbuonojr.github.io/homework_5/
+* link to GitHub repository: https://github.com/fbuonojr/homework_5